 Trump disavows 'send her back' cry, Omar stands defiant

-WASHINGTON (AP) — President Donald Trump has chided his supporters who chanted "send her back" when he questioned the loyalty of a Somali-born congresswoman, joining widespread criticism of the campaign crowd's cry after Republicans warned about political blowback from the angry scene.
+WASHINGTON (AP) — President Donald Trump on Thursday chided his supporters who chanted "send her back" when he questioned the loyalty of a Somali-born congresswoman, joining widespread criticism of the campaign crowd's cry after Republicans warned about political blowback from the angry scene.

-In a week that has been full of hostile exchanges over race and love of country on both sides, Trump also claimed he had tried to stop the chant at a reelection event Wednesday night in North Carolina — though video shows otherwise.
+In a week that has corkscrewed daily with hostile exchanges over race and love of country , Trump also claimed he had tried to stop the chant at a reelection event Wednesday night in North Carolina — though video shows otherwise.
 The crowd's "send her back" shouts resounded for 13 seconds as Trump made no attempt to interrupt them.
 He paused in his speech and surveyed the scene, taking in the uproar.

 "I started speaking really quickly," he told reporters Thursday.
 "I was not happy with it.
 I disagree with it" and "would certainly try" to stop any similar chant at a future rally.